What follows is an index of twenty five comedy acts that I would have liked to have seen live but sadly did not get or have not yet had the chance…

 BOB MONKHOUSE OBE

-Well-known for presenting many TV games shows such as The Golden Shot, Celebrity Squares, Family Fortunes, Bob’s Full House and Bob Says Opportunity Knocks, Bob Monkhouse was always a comedian first and foremost and is widely regarded as one of the most successful comics Britain has ever produced.
+Well-known for presenting many TV games shows such as The Golden Shot (when in the seventies, I can vividly remember watching with my Grandma at her house eating toast with cheese and home-made shortbread biscuits on a Sunday teatime in Carlisle), Celebrity Squares, Family Fortunes, Bob’s Full House and Bob Says Opportunity Knocks, Bob Monkhouse was always a comedian first and foremost and is widely regarded as one of the most successful comics Britain has ever produced.

 Monkhouse was a fantastic comedian.
 He could ad-lib at ease often producing a joke on any subject.
 His joke books were filled with thousands of categories so he could easily find what he wanted to talk about.
 His timing and delivery of a gag were a joy to behold and he had some memorably funny jokes and routines.

-Monkhouse became a favourite with impressionists however, his comedy style fell out of favour in the 1980s and he was ridiculed for his smoothness, especially with presenting so many game shows.
-He did present his own self-titled TV chat show interviewing comedians which was a success and he came back into fashion during the 1990s, An appearance on Have I Got News for You helped to restore his popularity.
+Monkhouse became a favourite with impressionists however, and his comedy style fell out of favour in the 1980s when he was ridiculed for his smoothness, especially with presenting so many game shows.
+He did present his own self-titled TV chat show interviewing comedians which was a success and he came back into fashion during the 1990s.
+An appearance on Have I Got News For You during this time helped to restore his popularity.
 Monkhouse’s final stand-up show was performed at the Albany Comedy Club in London on 25 August 2003, four months before his death.
 He spoke about his career, his favourite comedians and featured an interview and rare appearance from his friend Mike Yarwood.
 The show was broadcast and repeated on the BBC as Bob Monkhouse: The Last Stand and was one final big success.
 Among the audience were a number of British comedians who had been personally invited by the star including Reece Shearsmith, Jon Culshaw, Kevin Day and Mark Steel.

 Monkhouse died at the age of 75 from cancer in 2003 and is greatly missed.
 In 2015, at the Edinburgh Festival Fringe, I went to see the play A Man Called Monkhouse which saw the actor Simon Cartwright play the comedian.
 As the lights went down, after a few seconds of total darkness, a spotlight fell on the stage and there he was.
 The likeness was uncanny and for an hour he was brought back to life in his study with two of his joke books missing as he tried to write a speech for the memorial of his former comedy partner Goodwin, twenty years on from his death.
 His joke books had been famously stolen in real life and returned to him and the nostalgic way the play portrayed the man was a fitting tribute to a great comic master of the craft.